From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 Start with paid orders.
 Extract their amounts.
 Combine them into a total.

 The code's structure mirrors the problem's structure.
-That is what makes pipelines readable.

 Building Logic Through Composition

 Pipelines become powerful when each step is small, predictable, and focused.
-This is where composition matters.

 Composition means combining simple operations to produce more complex behaviour.
 Each method takes input, applies a rule, and passes the result forward.